 - Co-develop individual goal plans for participants to provoke self-discovery and personal growth; engage in goal setting and meaningful action.

-- Work closely with the Family Services Manager to ensure programs are implemented and outcomes are achieved.
+- Work closely with the Family Services Manager to deliver high-quality programming that is responsive and meaningful in supporting moms in their journeys

-- Collaborate with Participant Council Leaders, empowering participants to take active roles in programming and the community.
+- Collaborate with Participant Council Leaders, partnering with participants to take active roles in programming and the community.